 We acknowledge that a range of pupils have special educational needs, some of whom also have disabilities.
 Lessons will be planned to ensure that there are no barriers to every pupil achieving.
 In many cases, such planning will mean that these pupils will be able to study the full national curriculum.
-The SEN Code of Practice includes advice on approaches to the identification of need,
+The SEN Code of Practice includes advice on approaches to the identification of need which can support inclusion for all pupils.
+A minority of pupils will need access to specialist equipment and different approaches.
+The school will follow The SEN Code of Practice which outlines what needs to be done for them.